bagder/uncurled/maintain/merging.md

 # Merging

-When someone has provided a patch or a pull-request with a proposed changed to your project and it has been reviewed, improved and polished according to all the comments and feedback it will ideally end up in a state where it can and should be merged into a code repository.
+When someone has provided a patch or a pull-request with a proposed change to your project and it has been reviewed, improved and polished according to all the comments and feedback, it will ideally end up in a state where it can and should be merged into a code repository.

 Getting this done in a timely manner is an important task for a maintainer and